Fresno General Plan and Development Code

 Originally three square miles and home to 4,000 residents at the time of incorporation in 1885, Fresno has grown to be California’s fifth largest city, with a population of 520,000.
 A multicultural community, Fresno sits at the heart of a vibrant agricultural region, and is one of the initial stations planned for California’s High-Speed Rail system.

 The plan maintains Fresno’s current boundaries, planning for almost an equal balance of infill and edge growth.
-Intensive land use and mixed-use development is intended
+Intensive land use and mixed-use development is intended to support greater use of the planned bus-rapid transit system, and justify the necessary infrastructure and utility expansion to support more industry.

 Following the General Plan, Dyett & Bhatia also prepared a comprehensive update of the city’s Zoning Ordinance, which combines form-based provisions for the downtown neighborhoods, with Euclidean and performance zoning concepts.